limiaoair/AMBCR/README.md

 # AMBCR
-low-light image enhancement via AMBCR
+low-light image enhancement via AMBCR.
 The code and results will open soon.